If you haven’t been to New England and the Boston area in the Fall, you haven’t truly experienced this amazing season!

 The kids will love the chance to get out and enjoy the weather, and you’ll love that everyone is being active and healthy.

-Cruise the Charles River
+Go for a Cruise on the Charles River

 Enjoy an informative hour-long tour of the Charles River that glides past Boston’s historic skyline and charming waterfront scenery.